1425/standing_predictor/README.md

 # standing_predictor

 Dependencies:
-sqlite3
+-sqlite3
-libcurl
+-libcurl
-libgumbo (if you want to run the meta-analysis)
+-libgumbo (if you want to run the meta-analysis)

 Build instructions:
 1) Download this project and https://github.com/1425/tba so that the two directories are in the same parent directory.